laboon/ebook/text/75_security_testing.md

 int[] _fiveInts = new int[5];
 ```

-Now let's say that you have a method that accepts a string of integers, separated by comments (e.g. "7,4,29,3,2"), and then puts each of the integers into the `_fiveInts` array.
+Now let's say that you have a method that accepts a string of integers, separated by commas (e.g. `7,4,29,3,2`), and then puts each of the integers into the `_fiveInts` array.

 ```java
 public void putDataIntoFiveInts(String data) {